Environmental Planner II

-The Metropolitan Area Planning Council (MAPC) seeks an Environmental Planner II to join an innovative team that works to promote protection and sustainable management of natural resources, climate resiliency and mitigation, and equity in the Metro Boston region.
-As a member of the Environment Department, the Environmental Planner II will work closely with municipal and state officials, watershed organizations, community-based organizations, and other stakeholders to advance the environmental components of Greater Boston’s regional land use and policy plan, MetroCommon 2050.
-This person will analyze environmental trends and issues, develop planning recommendations for sustainable best practices, and manage the development of plans that protect natural resources and reduce the risks associated with climate change and natural hazards.
-Part of the Environmental Planner’s duties will include supporting MAPC’s Clean Energy Department on climate action plans and other climate mitigation and clean energy projects.
+The Metropolitan Area Planning Council (MAPC) seeks an Environmental Planner II to be part of an innovative team that works to promote protection and sustainable management of natural resources, climate resiliency and mitigation, and environmental justice and equity in the Metro Boston region.
+The Environmental Planner will work closely with state and municipal officials, community-based organizations, technical experts, and other stakeholders to advance the environmental components of Greater Boston’s regional land use and policy plan, MetroCommon 2050.
+The Planner will analyze environmental trends and issues, develop planning recommendations for sustainable best practices, and manage the development of plans that protect natural resources and reduce the risks associated with climate change and natural hazards.

 MAPC has a hybrid schedule, combining time in the office with remote work.
 Employees must reside within a commutable distance from MAPC’s Boston office.

 MAPC strongly supports the professional development of each staff person, believing their growth to be consistent with the best interests of MAPC and the region.
 We encourage all our staff to develop new ideas to make MAPC’s planning and policy work more relevant and impactful, and to adapt to changing times.